loanmir/CyberSec_Demo/home.md

 #### **3. Data exfiltration**
 One of the most valuable post-exploitation activities that we can perform is **accessing and exfiltrating sensitive files** from the system.
 We can easily identify directories that are likely to contain sensitive information, such as folders that contain work-related documents, saved passwords in text files and internal process documents.

-In this project, I have used the `download` command to recursively copy selected directories from the vagrant user's profile on the target machine to the Kali system.
+In my case, I have used the `download` command to recursively copy selected directories from the vagrant user's profile on the target machine to the Kali system.

 <br>